canonical/lxd/doc/reference/storage_zfs.md

-(storage-zfs)=
 # ZFS - `zfs`

 ```{youtube} https://www.youtube.com/watch?v=ysLi_LYAs_M
 ```

-{abbr}`ZFS (Zettabyte file system)` combines both physical volume management and a file system.
+`ZFS (Zettabyte file system)` combines the roles of a file system and volume manager.
-A ZFS installation can span across a series of storage devices and is very scalable, allowing you to add disks to expand the available space in the storage pool immediately.
+A ZFS installation can span across multiple storage devices and is very scalable, allowing you to add disks to expand the available space in the storage pool immediately.
+It allows for multiple levels of redundancy of physical storage devices.

 ZFS is a block-based file system that protects against data corruption by using checksums to verify, confirm and correct every operation.
 To run at a sufficient speed, this mechanism requires a powerful environment with a lot of RAM.

 In addition, ZFS offers snapshots and replication, RAID management, copy-on-write clones, compression and other features.

-To use ZFS, make sure you have `zfsutils-linux` installed on your machine.
+To use ZFS on Ubuntu, make sure you have `zfsutils-linux` installed on your machine.
+Other distributions might use a different naming convention.

 ## Terminology

 ZFS creates logical units based on physical storage devices.
-These logical units are called *ZFS pools* or *zpools*.
-Each zpool is then divided into a number of *{spellexception}`datasets`*.
+These logical units are called *VDEVs* (virtual devices).
+VDEVs are made up of one or more physical disks, partitions, or even loop-mounted files; basically any block device.
+While a single disk can be used as a VDEV, most typically VDEVs are either 2 or more disks in a mirror configuration, 3 or more disks in the ZFS equivalent of a RAID5 (*raid-z1*), 4 or more disks configured as RAID6 (*raid-z2*), and so on.
+While the configuration of any particular VDEV is quite flexible, once created, VDEVs are immutable and cannot be changed (other than to replace a failed disk).
+Sets of one or more VDEVs are then combined into what are called *ZFS pools* or *zpools*.
+Zpools are the fundamental unit of storage in ZFS, and while VDEVs are iummutable, one can always add additional VDEVs to a zpool when necessary.
+Data written to a zpool is striped across all VDEVs in the pool, which is why VDEVs are rarely configured as a single disk (since losing one disk then results in a loss of the entire pool).
+Think of a zpool as a pool of storage where one creates one or more *datasets*.
+Unless quotas ae applied, these datasets can grow or shrink as necessary so long at the total space used by all datasets in a zpool is less than the size of the zpool itself.
+All data in a zpool is associated with one or more datasets.

-These {spellexception}`datasets` can be of different types:
+These `datasets` can be of different types:

-- A *{spellexception}`ZFS filesystem`* can be seen as a partition or a mounted file system.
+- A *`ZFS filesystem`* is equivalent to a partition or a mounted file system.
 - A *ZFS volume* represents a block device.
-- A *ZFS snapshot* captures a specific state of either a {spellexception}`ZFS filesystem` or a ZFS volume.
+- A *ZFS snapshot* captures a specific state of either a `ZFS filesystem` or a ZFS volume.
   ZFS snapshots are read-only.
 - A *ZFS clone* is a writable copy of a ZFS snapshot.

 ## `zfs` driver in LXD

-The `zfs` driver in LXD uses {spellexception}`ZFS filesystems` and ZFS volumes for images and custom storage volumes, and ZFS snapshots and clones to create instances from images and for instance and custom volume snapshots.
+The `zfs` driver in LXD uses `ZFS filesystems` and ZFS volumes for images and custom storage volumes, and ZFS snapshots and clones to create instances from images and for instance and custom volume snapshots.
 By default, LXD enables compression when creating a ZFS pool.

-LXD assumes that it has full control over the ZFS pool and {spellexception}`dataset`.
+LXD assumes that it has full control over the ZFS pool and all `datasets` contained therein.
-Therefore, you should never maintain any {spellexception}`datasets` or file system entities that are not owned by LXD in a ZFS pool or {spellexception}`dataset`, because LXD might delete them.
+You should never do manual operations on an LXD managed ZFS storage pool, nor should you ever maintain any `datasets` or file system entities that are not owned by LXD in such a pool because LXD might delete them.

-Due to the way copy-on-write works in ZFS, parent {spellexception}`ZFS filesystems` can't be removed until all children are gone.
+Due to the way copy-on-write works in ZFS, parent `ZFS filesystems` can't be removed until all children are gone.
+For example, when you create multiple containers from the same OS image, by default LXD makes a snapshot of this image and then creates these containers as clones of the snapshot.
+In the parlance of ZFS, the containers are *children of both the snapshot and the OS image*.
+(See [`zfs.clone_copy`](storage-zfs-pool-config) below for how to alter this behavior.)

 As a result, LXD automatically renames any objects that are removed but still referenced.
 Such objects are kept at a random `deleted/` path until all references are gone and the object can safely be removed.
 Note that this method might have ramifications for restoring snapshots.